 Egg-larval parasitoids are those in which the female parasitoid deposits her egg in the egg stage of the host, and the parasitoid completes its larval development in the host larva, killing it at that stage.
 In larval parasitoids, the egg is deposited on, near, or in the host larva, and completes its development there, killing the host larva.
 There also may be egg-pupal, larval-pupal, and pupal parasitoids.

 Some parasitoids lay only one egg per host while others lay several eggs per host (gregarious parasitoids).
 In polyembryonic parasitoids one egg develops into many parasitoid larvae.
 Hyperparasitoids are those that attack another parasitoid developing in the primary host.
 Superparasitism is when two parasitoid larvae of the same species parasitize the same host.
-Multiparasitism occurs when parasitoids of more than 1 species develop in the same host; of course there may also be competition to the death in these cases.
+Multiparasitism occurs when parasitoids of more than 1 species develop in the same host; of course there may also be competition to the death in both of these cases.

 And then there are parasitoid wasps that attack adult insects and spiders.
+The fun never ends.

 Two recently described species of purported barklouse parasites represent another superfamily (Mymarommatoidea) not formally recorded before in NA(1)